 How to Treat Rosacea

-As of today, there is no cure for rosacea.
-However, that doesn't mean there aren't things that you can do to keep it under control.
-According to the American Academy of Dermatology, there are six ways patients can keep the condition at bay: cleansing twice daily, using a cream moisturizer, applying sunscreen (even on cloudy days!), carefully testing products, avoiding rough skin practices, like rubbing and scrubbing the face, and opting for skincare products that are made with rosacea in mind.
+Currently, there is no cure for rosacea.
+But that doesn’t mean there aren’t things that you can do to keep it under control.
+According to the American Academy of Dermatology, there are six ways patients can keep the condition at bay: cleanse your face twice daily, use a cream moisturizer, apply sunscreen (even on cloudy days!), carefully test new skincare products, avoid rough skin practices, such as rubbing and scrubbing of the face, and opt for skincare products that are made with rosacea in mind.

 Best Products for Rosacea

-From gentle cleansers and soothing creams to calming serums and redness-fighting face masks, there are also tons of products out there that can ease rosacea symptoms.
-When used in conjunction with the pro tips above, you can better keep problematic skin in check.
-Keep scrolling for FIRST's picks for the best products for rosacea.
+From gentle cleansers and soothing creams to calming serums and redness-fighting face masks, there are tons of products out there that can ease rosacea symptoms.
+When used in conjunction with the tips above, you can better keep rosacea in check.
+Keep scrolling for FIRST for Women’s picks for the best products for rosacea.